Ramprasad-Group/polygnn/README.md

 This repository contains the code and environment used to train the machine learning models presented in a companion paper, [*polyGNN: Multitask graph neural networks for polymer informatics*](https://arxiv.org/abs/2209.13557).

 ## Installation
 This repository is currently set up to run on 1) Mac OSX and 2) Linux/Windows machines with CUDA 10.2.
 Please raise a GitHub issue if you want to use this repo with a different configuration.
-Otherwise, please follow these steps for installation:
+Otherwise, follow these steps for installation:

 1. Install [poetry](https://python-poetry.org/) on your machine.
 2. If Python3.7 is installed on your machine skip to step 3, if not you will need to install it.
 There are many ways to do this, one option is detailed below: